 You're going to spend most of your time getting a loan for Christmas working on paperwork.
-Getting a personal loan is an awful lot like doing it a car or for a house, so you'll need to prove that you have the required income to qualify for the loan and that you don't represent a giant risk to the company who is originating the loan.
+Getting an online personal loan for excellent credit is like borrowing for a car or for a house, so you'll need to prove that you have the required income to qualify for the loan and that you don't represent a giant risk to the company who is originating the loan.
 Expect to not only have to fill out a fairly thorough application, but also to provide things like proof of residence and proof of income.

 It should be noted that it's always better to provide honest information on a loan.
 Lying on your application can end up with you getting a loan that you can't really afford.
 The worst-case scenario is that you'll be blacklisted from working with that lender, so you'll never be able to borrow from them in the future.
 If you don't think you will qualify, make sure to ask friends or family members if they will co-sign with you, as a person with a higher income or who has a better credit history may be able to help you take out a loan you couldn't get on your own.